 Now if he bought some advertisement in that it was advertising that price, that might have been a different story, but this was a clear case of someone switching the tags.
-Anyway, the idea is that he was trying to wear down the clerk, he was trying to tackle the clerk brain, so that the clerk would spend a lot of time defending himself but it didn’t work.
+Anyway, the idea is that he was trying to wear down the clerk, he was trying to tackle the clerk’s brain, so that the clerk would spend a lot of time defending himself but it didn’t work.
 It didn’t work on this representative of the store because he didn’t fall for that gimmick, he didn’t fall for that trick.
 So the guy had nothing to work with.

 When you’re with someone that plays this game, you don’t want to be around them.
-The reason they’re playing that game is because they have nothing else to work with so they get louder and louder until they get their way.
+The reason they’re playing that game is that they have nothing else to work with so they get louder and louder until they get their way.
 This is good for you to know, in case you’re with someone and that kind of behavior often points to someone that’s trying to manipulate a system trying to control you.

 This kind of reminds me of another tactic that some toxic people will do, which is overriding your brain.
 They’ll override you with a nonstop barrage of talking and convincing and telling you what your perception should be.
 They talk and talk and talk and you get worn down because even though you’re not doing anything, you’re sitting there waiting for them to stop talking.